-- 1. Submit an online application to the Office of Graduate Programs - Submit official transcripts of undergraduate and any graduate coursework sent directly from all institutions of higher education previously attended. - Submit official scores from either the Graduate Record Exam (GRE), Miller Analogies Test (MAT), or PLT Praxis Test.
-This requirement will be waived for those individuals who have already completed a Master's degree. - 4.
-Submit the supplemental counseling programs application. - Submit A 500-700 word essay demonstrating evidence of your potential to work effectively with people, reasons for wanting to become a professional school counselor, any relevant work or volunteer experiences, and examples of important events that have nfluenced your career goals. - 6.
+- 1. Submit an online application to the Office of Graduate Programs - 2.
+Submit official transcripts of undergraduate and any graduate coursework sent directly from all institutions of higher education previously attended. - 3.
+Submit official scores from either the Graduate Record Exam (GRE), Miller Analogies Test (MAT), or PLT Praxis Test.
+This reguirement will be waived for those individuals who have already completed a Master's degree. - 4.
+Submit the supplemental counseling programs application. - 5.
+Submit A 500-700 word essay demonstrating evidence of your potential to work effectively with people, reasons for wanting to become a professional school counselor, any relevant work or volunteer experiences, and examples of important events that have influenced your career goals.
+Essay is on supplemental application. - 6.
 Three letters of reference from people (former instructors, supervisors, colleagues, etc.) who are qualified to evaluate academic and professional potential in the field of counseling.
-NKU graduate reference forms are available for download at gradschool.nku.edu and must be included with ALL reference letters. - Submit a professional resume tailored to educational goals, including educational background, employment history, awards, and accomplishments.
+NKU graduate reference forms are available for download at gradschool.nku.edu and must be included with ALL reference letters. - 7.
+Submit a professional resume tailored to educational goals, including educational background, employment history, awards, and accomplishments.
 Submit a copy of a Kentucky Statement of Eligibility or a teaching certificate if applicable. - 8.
+A criminal background check (state and federal) is required for admission to the program.
+For individuals currently employed in the public schools, a copy of their teaching certificate may be submitted in lieu of the background check. - 9.
 Successfully complete an interview with the Counselor Education Program Admissions Committee.

-A criminal background check (state and federal) although not required for admission to the program will be required prior to enrollment in the counseling practicum class.
+A criminal background check (state and federal) is required for admission to the program and can be completed prior to enrollment in the counseling program.
 This requirement will be waived for individuals currently employed in the public schools.